 THE SIMPLE PLEASURE OF EATING A TRADITIONAL BREAKFAST IN SEVILLE

-Since you were a kid, you’ve been hearing that breakfast is the most important meal of the day, and it’s true.
-Studies show that you’re more attentive when you have something in your stomach in the morning, and it signals your metabolism to start running.
-Science aside, breakfast can be the perfect way to start your day as you eat something delicious, wholesome, and satisfying.
-Nowhere is this more true than in Seville, where the local residents have the art of eating a leisurely breakfast down pat.
+Breakfast is the most important meal of the day.
+Studies show that you’re more attentive when you have something in your stomach in the morning, and food also triggers your metabolism.
+Science aside, breakfast can be the perfect way to start your day when you get to eat something delicious, wholesome, and satisfying.
+Nowhere is this more true than in Seville, where the local residents have mastered the art of eating a leisurely breakfast.
 Find out why savoring a traditional breakfast in Seville is going to become one of the highlights of your day!

 What does a traditional breakfast in Seville consist of?

-A traditional breakfast in Seville, or desayuno andaluz, is something that you’ll find across the southern region of AndalucĂa.
+A traditional breakfast in Seville, or desayuno andaluz, is something that you’ll find across the southern region of Andalucía.
 Spanish cuisine is quite regional, so don’t expect to find the same breakfast in the north that you would in the south.
-That said let’s look at what you can expect to eat in Seville.
+That said, let’s look at what you can expect to eat in Seville.

 There are three main components to a morning meal in Southern Spain: